Best energy gels for cycling 2026: Quick hits of carbohydrates for all your athletic endeavours

 Reasons to avoid

-Torq's simply-named TorqGel is built as part of a wider Torq ecosystem of gels, bars, chews and drinks, from each of which, a single serving contains a nice, round 30 grams of carbohydrates, comprising the widely-accepted-as-optimal 2:1 ratio of glucose to fructose.
-Given that the body can theoretically transport up to 90 grams of carbohydrates (in that 2:1 mix) per hour, the maths is super simple.
+Torq's simply-named TorqGel is built as part of a wider Torq ecosystem of gels, bars, chews and drinks, from each of which a single serving contains 30 grams of carbohydrates, comprising the widely-accepted-as-optimal 2:1 ratio of glucose to fructose.
+Given that the body can theoretically transport up to 90 grams of carbohydrates (in that 2:1 Maltodextrin-to-Fructose mix) per hour, the ride nutrition maths is super simple.
 Just eat three servings per hour of whatever variety of Torq products you like.

-But preschool-level maths isn't the only reason that Torq gets an inclusion here though.
+But preschool-level maths isn't the only reason that Torq gets an inclusion here.
 A separate loop of material joins the easy-rip tab, meaning it then stays attached (unless you're really vigorous with your ripping) and doesn't become litter.

-The standard TorqGel product doesn't come with any added extras, but a separate version is available with Guarana, which contains caffeine, but doesn't taste quite as bad.
+The standard TorqGel product doesn't come with any added extras, but a separate version is available with Guarana, which contains caffeine.
+Torq has been bold with the flavours, with eight options including Caramel Latte or Apple Crumble, as well as a flavourless version and the cola-flavoured caffeine gel.

 Specifications